 To make loads of money….isn’t that the answer to why we work!!

-Being honest money is a motivator but not as the only or really even the main one.
+Being honest money is a motivator but not the only one or really even the main one.

 I am very much like you!
 I have always worked for someone else and for most of the time I have found this satisfying, working for a company has given me the time and the ability to develop my skills, yes sometimes it is the absolute definition of madness, but I have for the main found it to be a more positive and fulfilling experience.

-You may be think pff this dude has no idea what he is talking about what about Track and Trace, automation, the net zero activities, the logistics world is constantly changing.
-These are the buzzwords that have been gaining ground for the last few years, I would also need to add Drones, AI, electric vessels, robot vessel and anything else the last sales person that came in to your office mentioned.
+You may be thinking pff this dude has no idea what he is talking about what about Track and Trace, automation, the net-zero activities, the logistics world is constantly changing.
+These are the buzzwords that have been gaining ground for the last few years, I would also need to add Drones, AI, electric vessels, robot vessels and anything else the last salesperson that came into your office mentioned.
 Because at the heart of it these are more sales initiatives than actual changes in how we operate.

-So to answer why I set up BPD is because of the potential that is still in front of us.
-I see an Industry that can operate more efficiently and provide a more effective solution, that can lead the drive to be a better partner for the environment whilst still focusing on delivering real time value to its clients.
-Where we can reduce some of the waste (time, money and effort) in reality what drives a lot of the operations, track and trace is only as good as the people on the ground entering the data, automation is only as good as the people stocking the shelves, impacting net zero is only as good as efficient route planning
+So, I set up BPD because of the potential that is still in front of us.
+I see an Industry that can operate more efficiently and provide a more effective solution, that can lead the drive to be a better partner for the environment whilst still focusing on delivering real-time value to its clients.
+Where we can reduce some of the waste (time, money and effort) in reality what drives a lot of the operations, track and trace is only as good as the people on the ground entering the data, and automation is only as good as the people stocking the shelves, impacting net-zero is only as good as efficient route planning

 So why BPD, because I want to make a difference and maybe leave the world slightly better than I found it, is that too much to ask.